 The Best Time of Year to Get Married at Enchanted Rock

-Enchanted Rock gets really hot in the summer months!
-I would avoid June through September for your Enchanted Rock wedding.
+Enchanted Rock has little shade and gets super hot in the summer months!
+I would avoid June through August for your Enchanted Rock wedding.

-Springtime is gorgeous!
+Springtime at Enchanted Rock is gorgeous!
 You’ll see a variety of wildflowers and lush vegetation.

-Fall is beautiful as well, you won’t have wildflowers but there are a lot of beautiful native grasses blooming during the fall season.
-They’re not nearly as colorful as wildflowers but still a wonderful sight!
-I really love all of the Texas native grasses.
+Fall is beautiful as well, you won’t have wildflowers but there are a lot of native grasses blooming during the fall season.
+Which are still a wonderful sight!
+I love all of the Texas native grasses.